ErickJR13/Shapeator/README.md

 # How do I run it?

-1. Go to [repl.it](https://repl.it/HmaJ) and press the Run button right above the code and terminal.
+1. Go to [repl.it](https://repl.it/FDFZ/3) and press the Run button right above the code and terminal.
 2. Follow the Instructions!

 # Known Bugs

-* None
+* Program won't loop to keep the program running.
+* There isn't a way to go back if you didn't mean to choose an item
+* Program might return code 0 when there is not a valid option while choosing a function.

 # [Go back to Main Page](https://erickjreyes.me)